KankakeeCommunityCollege/coronavirus/_messages/athletics.md

 date: 2020-03-12
 ---

-<p><strong>POSTED ON: 03/12/20</strong></p>
+**POSTED ON: 03/12/20**

-<p>The Athletic department is suspending all games and practices until March 22nd.
-Our goal is to resume all athletic activities the week of March 23rd.</p>
+The Athletic department is suspending all games and practices until March 22nd.
+Our goal is to resume all athletic activities the week of March 23rd.

-<p>More details will come as they become available from the NJCAA.</p>
+More details will come as they become available from the NJCAA.